Kidusg99/Trading_logs/README.txt

 - once its been tested I will then allow it to trade based on that

 - Add a feature that reviews the charts for pairs and identify key areas of support and resistance/ what price the pair experiences the most volitilty in one direction

+GAMEPLAN
+[] phase 1
++ Connect the tradelocker to googlesheets

+[] phase 2
++ once information can be pulled from tradelocker and translated to googlesheets ensure it can track trades taken

+[] phase 3
++ Once the data is tracked create code to organize the data and fil  ter through it

+[] phase 4
++ Creating trading models

+[] phase 5
++ Test trading models

+[] phase 6
++ automate the process